What causes head gasket failure?

 Symptoms of head gasket failure

-Head gasket fails between cylinder and cooling jacket
+Head gaskets can fail between the cylinder and cooling jacket

 Air/fuel or exhaust gasses are forced into the cooling system, causing overheating, bubbles in the radiator or recovery bottle, and coolant overflow.

-Head gasket fails between cylinder and cooling jacket
+Head gasket can fail between the cylinder and the cooling jacket

-Antifreeze accumulates in oil pan, low coolant, overheating, engine destruction
+Antifreeze accumulates in the oil pan, low coolant, overheating, engine destruction

-Head gasket fails between cylinder and oil return port
+Head gasket can fail between the cylinder and the oil return port

 Air/fuel or exhaust gasses are forced into the crankcase, causing smoking, blow-by, low power, or misfire.